gdennie/nomicon/src/dropck.md

 ```

 Use of this attribute requires the `Drop` impl to be marked `unsafe` because the
-compiler is not checking the implicit assertion that no potentially expired data
+compiler will not be checking the implicit assertion that no potentially expired data
-(e.g. `self.0` above) is accessed.
+(e.g. `self.0` above) is being accessed.

 The attribute can be applied to any number of lifetime and type parameters.
 In
-the following example, we assert that we access no data behind a reference of
+the following example, we assert that we access no data behind references with
 lifetime `'b` and that the only uses of `T` will be moves or drops, but omit
-the attribute from `'a` and `U`, because we do access data with that lifetime
+the attribute from `'a` and `U`, because we will access data with that lifetime
 and that type:

 ```rust